networkoptix/nx_open_integrations/docker/readme.md

 ## Abstract ##

 Starting from the build 28389 (~ 4.0 beta-2), the Nx Server allows its debian package to be installed directly from a Dockerfile (lower versions are incompatible).
-A proper systemd environment should be started inside the Docker.
-There are some cases when Nx Server should restart itself (system updates feature does it quite often), and it relies on systemd for it.
-The current Docker image allows such a behavior.
+Without systemd in the container the server may not handle crashes or restarts properly.
+It is recommended to run containers with --restart options.

 ## Restrictions ##